Comair Flight 3272: Aftermath

-The National Transportation Safety Board very quickly has noticed similarities between this accident and American Eagle Flight 4184.
+The National Transportation Safety Board very quickly noticed similarities between this accident and American Eagle Flight 4184.
 The NTSB determined that the probable cause was inadequate standards for icing operations while in flight, specifically the failure of the Federal Aviation Administration to establish adequate minimum airspeeds for icing conditions, leading to a loss of control when the airplane accumulated a thin, rough accretion of ice on its lifting surfaces.

 A contributing factor was the crew's decision to operate in icing conditions while near the lower end of the flight envelope while the flaps were retracted.
 Comair had not established unambiguous minimum airspeed values for flap configurations and for flight in icing conditions.
 They also, against recommendation of the plane's manufacturer, failed to activate the deicing boots on the wings.
-This was because the Comair Flight manual recommendation was in contravention of the manufacturers due to a concern over "ice bridging", a concern held over from older planes that was no longer valid on newer generation planes like the Embraer 120.
+This was because the Comair Flight manual recommendation was in contravention of the manufacturers due to a concern over "ice bridging", a concern held over from older planes that was no longer valid on newer generation planes like the Embraer 120 Brasilla.

 As the plane crash site is on private property, a memorial was built at the Roselawn Memorial Park in La Salle, Michigan, where unidentified remains of those killed in the crash are buried.